ethanKletschke/TSX-Portfolio-App/README.md

 frontend are purely just React.
 No databases or server involved.

 This app has a few pages that demonstrate different concepts and ideas I wanted to program.
-The app is also fully styled and has dark mode capabilities.
+The app is also fully styled.
 Each page is described briefly in this README.

 ## Using the App